Underground Grain Silos: History

 Cockatoo Island became a gaol in 1839, following advice by NSW Governor George Gipps to the British Secretary of State for the Colonies that convicts would be sent to the island after the closure of the Norfolk Island convict establishment.
 The convict precinct (Prison Barracks Precinct) was built over several years.
 Quarrying of grain silos (see below, and also Biloela House) was one of the early convict activities.
 In order to service Royal Navy ships, the Fitzroy Dock was built on the island and completed in 1857.
 Cockatoo Island Dockyard became the major government dockyard in Australia.

-In 1869 prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory from 1871.
+In 1869 prisoners were transferred from the island to Darlinghurst, and the prison buildings became an industrial school for girls and a reformatory in 1871.
 The dockyard area was now separated from this institutional area on the top of the island by a fence.
 Following the departure of the females in 1888, prisoners were again sent to the island, and the gaol function continued until about 1909.
 Meanwhile, the dockyard function expanded, and the Sutherland Dock was built in 1890.
 The New South Wales Public Works Department declared Cockatoo the state dockyard.

 Following Federation, in 1913 Cockatoo became the Commonwealth Dockyard, and the island, both through ship-building and servicing, played an important role both in the development of the Royal Australian Navy and during the First World War.
 The former prison buildings were now used for offices.
 From 1933 the dockyard was leased from the Australian Government by the Cockatoo Docks & Engineering Company and the island played a very significant role during the Second World War.
 After the war the dockyard (now known as Vickers) continued, and submarine facilities were introduced.
 The dockyard closed in 1992, and some demolition took place.
-Sale of the island was proposed.
+The sale of the island was proposed.
 The island is now vested in the Sydney Harbour Federation Trust.